iModeljs-meets-AzureDT/windfarm-iot/itwin-viewer/README.md

 ## Environment Variables

+For this Project, these environment variables have already been filled so please skip this section if you intend on using the default models.

 Prior to running the app, add a valid contextId and iModelId for your user in the .env file:

 ```